-Depart W-9 December 2014) ment of the Treasury Revenue Service Request for Taxpayer Identification Number and Certific cation Give Form to the requester.
-Do not send to the IRS. n page 2.
-2 Business name/c on your income tax return).
-Name is required on this line; do not leave this line blank.
-Iisregarded entity name, if different from above te box for federal tax classification; check only one of the following seven boxes: ons (codes apply only to 3 Check appropriate box for federal tax classification; check only one of the following seven boxes: 4 Exemptions (codes apply of certain entities, not individual instructions on page 3): Individual/sole proprietor or single-member LLC C Corporation S Corporation, Partnership 1 Trust/estate Note.
-For a single-member LLC that is disregarded, do not check LLC; check the appropriate box in the line above for the tax classification of the single-member owner. • Corporation • Other (see instructions) ▶ • Address (number, street, and apt. or suite no.) • Requester's name and address (optional) • G City, state, and ZIP code • Corporation • Corporation • Corporation s on page 3): yee code (if any) from FATCA reporting y) punts maintained outside the U.S.) See Speci 6 City, state, and Z (φιστα) backu reside entitie your TIN in the app p withholding.
-For ent alien, sole prop yer Identification Number (TIN) propriate box.
-The TIN provided must match the name given on line 1 to avor individuals, this is generally your social security number (SSN).
+Departi W-9 December 2014) ment of the Treasury I Revenue Service Request for Taxpayer Identification Number and Certific cation Give Form to the requester.
+Do not send to the IRS.
+1 Name (as shown on your income tax return).
+Name is required on this line; do not leave this line blank. - ge 2.
+2 Business name/o lisregarded entity name, if different from above e ns on page Dindividual/sele proprietor or C. Corporation S. Corporation Partnership Trust/estate 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Print or type c Instruction Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=partnership) Exempt payee code (if any) Exemption from FATCA reporting stru Note.
+For a single-member LLC that is disregarded, do not check LLC; check the appropriate box in the line above for the tax classification of the single-member owner. code (if any) ËË Other (see inst ructions) ► (Applies to acc ounts maintained outside the U.S.) Print or type Specific Instructions 5 Address (number, street, and apt. or suite no.) Requester's Requester's name a and address (optional) See S 6 City, state, and 2 IP code 7 List account nun ber(s) here (optional) Par tl Taxpa ver Identification Number (TIN) backu reside entitie ip withholding.
+For propriate box.
+The TIN provided must match the name given on line 1 to aver individuals, this is generally your social security number (SSN).
 However, for rietor, or disregarded entity, see the Part I instructions on page 3.
-For other yer identification number (EIN).
-If you do not have a number, see How to get ir a curity numb er If the account is ir lines on whose nur n more than one name, see the instructions for line 1 and the chart on page on the to enter.
-4 for Employer identificatio on number
+For other ver identification number (EIN).
+If you do not have a number, see How to gen or a curity numb er more than one name, see the instructions for line 1 and the chart on page 4 for Employer identificati on number guidelines on whose number to enter.